cubefs/cubefs/GOVERNANCE.md

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede.
-If a dispute still cannot be decided, the The PR should only be opened no earlier than 4 weeks before the end of the Steering Committee's term.has the final say to decide an issue.
+If a dispute still cannot be decided, the Steering Committee can make the decision by majority votes.

 Decision making process should be transparent to adhere to the principles of CubeFS project.